appwebtech/Company-Website-Elementor-/README.md

 ### Maps API Access Key

 The Google Maps Javascript API v3 does not require an API key to function properly.
-However, Google strongly encourages you to load the Maps API using an APIs Console key which allows you to monitor your application's Maps API usage.
+However, I have loaded the Maps API using an APIs Console key which will allow the webmaster / site administrator to monitor the application's Maps API usage.

-You can get an API key by following [the steps provided here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+### Authentications

+Google JavaScript API do need authentications.
+I have a premium plan and thus enjoy two authentication options.
+  - **API key** set up in the Google Maps APIs
+  - **Client ID** instead of an API key.
+I always encourage clients to get a private API instead of using APIS's from a developer for many reasons which are beyond the scope of this documentation.
+Many developers also turn out as site admins after delivering projects enjoying some special perks as website maintenance.
+Having a private API key, you can log in and see what's happening instead of relying on what someone else is saying.
+(Remember the old adage? **Trust but Verify.**)

 ## Simple Light Box